-(En aployees Hired After July 1, 2001 and Before July 1, 2011) S AGREEMENT entered into this day of, 2011, by and betwee City of DeKalb ("Employer") and ("Employee"): REC CITALS 1.
-The undersigned Employee is currently employed by the Employer and a member of the bargaining unit represented by Local 1236, IAFF.
-2. The Employer currently and for more than thirty (30) years has provided retiree health insurance benefits.
-Since 1980 the Employer has provided such benefits to the retiree a age sixty (60) at no charge to the retiree.
-3. The City and the bargaining unit have agreed to a phase out of the retiree health insurance benefit described in Section 5.3(c) in the Collective Bargaining Agreement dated July 1 2011.
-4. The Employer has promised to continue such retiree health insurance benefits as more specifically described in the applicable subsections of Section 5.3(c) of the Collective Bargaining Agreement for all Fire Department bargaining unit members hired before July 1, 2011.
-THEREFORE, IT IS AGREED: 1.
-For employees hired after July 1, 2001 but before July 1, 2011, the City shall contribute annually an amount matching any contribution made by the employee to his preferred
+- 1. The undersigned Employee is currently employed by the Employer and a member of the bargaining unit represented by Local 1236, IAFF. - 2.
+The Employer currently and for more than thirty (30) years has provided retiree health insurance benefits.
+Since 1980 the Employer has provided such benefits to the retiree at age sixty (60) at no charge to the retiree. - 3.
+The City and the bargaining unit have agreed to a phase out of the retiree health insurance benefit described in Section 5.3(c) in the Collective Bargaining Agreement dated July 1, 2011. - 4.
+The Employer has promised to continue such retiree health insurance benefits as more specifically described in the applicable subsections of Section 5.3(c) of the Collective Bargaining Agreement for all Fire Department bargaining unit members hired before July 1, 2011.

+THEREFORE, IT IS AGREED:

-- annually an amount matching any contribution made by the employee to his preferred 457 plan up to a maximum of \$2,000 annually, until the employee's retirement.
+- 1. For employees hired after July 1, 2001 but before July 1, 2011, the City shall contribute annually an amount matching any contribution made by the employee to his preferred 457 plan up to a maximum of \$2,000 annually, until the employee's retirement.
 (Employees are free to contribute additional amounts beyond the \$2,000, without any city match.)
-If the employee seeks to receive coverage under the City's medical plan during retirement, the retired employee will have to pay 100% of all premium costs for himself and his dependents. - Any disputes as to the City's fulfillment of these terms may be enforced, at the employee's option, by a grievance under the provisions of the contract grievance procedure, Article 4.7, or in Circuit Court.
+If the employee seeks to receive coverage under the City's medical plan during retirement, the retired employee will have to pay 100% of all premium costs for himself and his dependents. - 2.
+Any disputes as to the City's fulfillment of these terms may be enforced, at the employee's option, by a grievance under the provisions of the contract grievance procedure, Article 4.7, or in Circuit Court.

-EXECUTED day and year first above wr itten.
+EXECUTED day and year first above wri itten.

-CITY OF DEKALB
+CITT OF DERALD

 MAYOR, Kris Povlsen EMPLOYEE

-CITY CLERK, Steve Kapitan PRESIDENT, IAFF LOCAL 1236
+CITY CLERK Steve Kanitan PRESIDENT JAFF LOCAL 1236